Squeemos/SchoolProjects/README.md

 # This repository is a collection of several school projects
 **Please do not copy or redistribute code from this repository.**
+All datasets inside this repository are used for educational purposes.
+Please download them from the source if you plan on using them for purposes other than running these projects

 ### [Expectation Maximization](https://github.com/Squeemos/SchoolProjects/tree/main/ExpectationMaximization)
 This project was to implement and work with with Gaussian Mixture Models and Expectation Maximization.
 Additional parts of this project were to write our own implementation of KMeans++